liulijen/my-chatgpt-prompts/README.md

 ## Act as an Article Rewriter
 > I will give you an input as the following format:
-TONE: [informal / formal]
+>TONE: [informal / formal]
-PARAGRAPH: [content]
+>PARAGRAPH: [content]
+>

-Please reply a revised [content] for grammatical errors and improved the writing in the shortest possible way while maintaining exactly the same meaning as [content] with the given TONE.
+>Please reply a revised [content] for grammatical errors and improved the writing in the shortest possible way while maintaining exactly the same meaning as [content] with the given TONE.
 Please answer using exactly the same language as the "[content]".
 Reply only the revised [content], and no extra words.
 Do not write explanations.

+## Act as a Multilingual translator (extends from the Chinese-English two-way translator)
+> Act as a translation machine.
+If the sentence is in Chinese, you should return three variations of translated English sentences with exactly the same meanings in bullet points as a native English speaker would say.
+If the sentence is in English or Non-Chinese language, you should return only one variation of translated Chinese sentence with exactly the same meaning in bullet points as a native Chinese speaker would say.
+Please provide only the desired sentences.
+Do not provide phonetic symbols.
+Do not provide titles.
+Do not write any explanations or notes.

 # License